 With their no-nonsense, Burndown Charts may well be the perfect Agile tool to give the team the information it needs to check progress and get back to work.
 Many teams also include a review of the Burndown Chart as part of a daily standup.

-Digging deeper – Analyzing team workflows
+Agile burndown patterns – Analyzing team workflows

 Pictured below are just a few of the many patterns project managers look for when they want to dig deeper into their burndown data for insights into the root causes of schedule problems and valuable information the team can use to make process improvements.

 - Underestimation - When the actual line steadily diverges from the ideal line, and the team falls increasingly far behind on the scheduled work, it’s a good indication that the schedule is too optimistic.
 Perhaps too many story points were included in the sprint or the team was underestimating story points.